ckochenower/chaos-indy-environment/README.md

 # Summary
-Sets up an Indy Chaos experiment development environment comprised of 1 client and 4 validator nodes.
+A Vagrant + Virtualbox project that sets up an Indy Chaos experiment development environment comprised of 1 client and 4 validator nodes.
 The client(s) are configured with a python virtual environment (chaostk) in which all dependencies for Chaos development are installed.

 # TODOs
 1. Support an arbitrary number of validator nodes and clients.
 Perhaps by prompting the user for the number of clients (>1) and validator nodes (> 4), or reading settings from a settings/properties file.
+2. SCM enhancements:
+   Many of the following may be solved with a settings/properties file that gets set when first running `setup`.
+   1. Allow the branch to be set for each repo instead of assuming the default
+   2. Use a clone anywhere on disk by mounting repo clones to /src/<repo> on the VM instead of relying on the auto-mount of the project dir to /vagrant on the VM.

 # Overview
 Topics covered in this README: